BeautyFades/pytoqlik/PyToQlik Documentation.md

 - **width / height**: integers.
 Set embedded display size in pixels.
 Default: 980px by 800px (w x h).
 - **decimal**: string.
 Decimal separator for real numbers in your pandas DataFrame.
 Default: '.'.
 - **separator**: string.
 Value separator in your pandas DataFrame.
 Default: ';'.
+- **warning**: boolean.
+Toggle an input warning telling you this method will rewrite all scripts currently in your app.
+Cloud version only.
+Default: True.

 ### Example: